 For the visiting schedule, check www.castelulcorvinilor.ro

-For sure the Saxons of Transylvania who built the fortress of Bran in the 14th century had no idea how famous their work would be more than half of millennium later.
+For sure the Saxons of Transylvania who built the fortress of Bran in the 14th century had no idea how famous their work would be more than half of a millennium later.
 Emerged overnight as an international attraction given its false, yet so much promoted, connection to the Dracula myth, Bran Castle is Romania’s most visited attraction.

-Essentially a medieval fortress built to defend and control the commerce done via the mountain pass Rucar-Bran, the construction found its most glorious use after 1920 when Queen Maria received it as a gift for her support to the cause of Romania’s Great Union from 1918.
+Essentially a medieval fortress built to defend and control the commerce done via the mountain pass Rucar-Bran, the construction found its most glorious use after 1920 when Queen Maria received it as a gift for her support to the cause of Romania’s Great Unification from 1918.
 A royal residence until it was confiscated by the communists in 1947, Bran Castle functioned ever since as a museum.

 For the visiting schedule, check www.bran-castle.com

 A castle in ruins that has a real chance to recover its past glory, Banffy Castle from Bontida has recently become the scene of a major music festival.
 Once known as the Versailles of Transylvania, the castle went through several construction phases from the 16th until the 19th century.
-It was fortified with towers and ramparts in the 17th century and remained in the possession of the Banffy family until the nationalization done by the communists.
+It was fortified with towers and ramparts in the 17th century and remained in the possession of the Banffy family until the nationalization was done by the communists.

 Famous for its vast gardens, the most beautiful from Transylvania until 1944, the castle and its park were destroyed during the Second World War and once more by the communist authorities who intentionally used it for activities that contributed even more to its decay.
 The amplest restoration works of the castle began only a few years back by the Foundation Transilvania Trust.